snipsnipsnip/ghostbird/doc/building.md

     - Compiling bundled JavaScript files into `dist/ext/`.
 - Running `yarn build-xpi` creates a zip archive named `dist/ghostbird-{version}.xpi`.
    - [The `web-ext` tool](https://github.com/mozilla/web-ext#web-ext) does the actual work.
-- The usual `yarn build` runs both of the above after running the linter and tests.
+- The usual `yarn build`, which is used by the CI, runs both of the above after running the linter and tests.
 - `yarn watch` is an alias for `yarn build-js --watch`, which runs the build continuously.

 ## Build modes